japila-books/spark-sql-internals/docs/logical-operators/LogicalRDD.md

 * `SparkSession` is requested to [create a DataFrame from an RDD of internal binary rows](../SparkSession.md#internalCreateDataFrame)

 !!! note
-    `LogicalRDD` is resolved to [RDDScanExec](../physical-operators/RDDScanExec.md) when [BasicOperators](../execution-planning-strategies/BasicOperators.md#LogicalRDD) execution planning strategy is executed.
+    `LogicalRDD` is resolved to `RDDScanExec` physical operator when [BasicOperators](../execution-planning-strategies/BasicOperators.md#LogicalRDD) execution planning strategy is executed.

 === [[newInstance]] `newInstance` Method